MUSINGS ON THE WORLD OF THE TERMINATOR

 That didn't make a lot of sense to me and there's a very good reason why.

 Here you have some giant, computer controlled complex, built decades after the bombs fall, built by an artificial intelligence hell-bent on the extermination of the human race and what do we get?
 Doors.
 Standard sized human doors everywhere.
 With knobs.
 With keypads that can not only be used by human hands but that can be pulled out of the wall rather easily and hotwired to unlock them.
+We have locks that can be picked.
 We get hallways that are the perfect size for humans (or large groups of humans) to walk or run down with glaring ease.
 We are shown big computer control rooms with comfortable chairs placed in front of human sized consoles and huge video displays so that the humans can see what they are doing as they work.
 The keyboards (with keys in English, mind you) and large important switches are all there, easily accessible and just waiting to be thrown by dirty little human fingers.
-We have supplies stacked in easy to access crates, labeled in English.
+We have supplies stacked in easy to access crates, labeled in English and stored in a sequence that makes sense to any human raiders that come along to retrieve it.
 We have warning signs and indicators labeled in English throughout the installations.
 We have audible klaxons, warning flashers, and sometimes even a human-ized voice coming over the PA system warning of dangers, threats, and intruders.

 I'm sorry but I just don't think that is going to happen.